davitvarshanidze/libft-42/README.md

 Inputs: What parameters does the function take?
 Understand the data types and constraints.
 Outputs: What should the function return or modify?
 Identify return values and side effects.
 Error Handling: What errors need to be handled?
 For instance, malloc should handle cases where memory allocation fails.

+Example: strlen Implementation

+Purpose: Compute the length of a null-terminated string.

+Inputs: A pointer to the string.

+Outputs: An integer representing the length of the string.

+Error Handling: Ensure the input pointer is not NULL.